Polny MV3 I

 » Relax by the shore majestic Lake Baikal

 » Guided city tours in Vladivostok and Moscow

 Upgrade to first class or private second class cabin.

 Substitute tour programs at Lake Baikal, adding or subtracting days to coordinate with your interests, time frame and budget.

 Add an extension from Moscow to Saint Petersburg with extra nights accommodation in Moscow, overnight or express day train and accommodation in Saint Petersburg, along with a number of additional Moscow tours and Saint Petersburg.

 Moscow arrival and city tour

-Arrive Moscow___ (arrival transfer can be added).
-Staying at a centrally located 3* hotel, one night.
+Arrive Moscow and meet your driver for a transfer to your hotel.
+Staying at a centrally located 3* Arbat House hotel, one night.

 We can book extra accommodation and tours in Moscow, along with an extension from Saint Petersburg.